History of the British 1st Division (1809–1909): Waterloo campaign

 In the late morning, Napoleon ordered the farm complex and its environs to be captured, beginning the battle.
 As French troops moved forward, the guns of the 1st Division opened fire and checked several advances.
 They were not able to completely halt the French, who advanced into the woods and drove the division's infantry back into the farm complex.
 Sous-Lieutenant Legros, leading a group of French troops, used an axe to breach the gates, allowing a large number of French troops to enter the complex's courtyard.
 In the following melee, the gates were closed despite the efforts of additional French troops to enter, trapping those within—all of whom were eventually killed in hand-to-hand fighting or were shot by defenders within the buildings.
 Lieutenant-Colonel James Macdonell and Corporal James Graham were noted for their efforts.
 As the fighting around the farm continued, Byng's brigade was fully committed to the defence.
 French troops attempted to encircle Hougomont and attack from the rear.
 The division's guns again caused the French problems and fresh infantry were moved to check the French moves.
-An attempt to assault and scale the complex's northern wall and to open the gate from the inside were also repulsed.
+An attempt to assault and scale the complex's northern wall and to open the gate from the inside was repulsed.
 French artillery fire was maintained throughout the day, causing damage to the walls, setting several buildings ablaze, and collapsing the main building's roof.
-A renewed attack in the late afternoon was also repulsed.
-The final main French assault of the day, which was launched in the evening, was led by skirmishers who engaged with the Hougomont garrison while the main assault pushed past the area.
-Following its defeat, the allied army conducted a general advance and poured into the Hougomont area to reinforce and clear the position.
+A renewed attack in the late afternoon was also driven off.
+The final main French assault of the day, which was launched in the evening, was led by skirmishers who engaged with the Hougomont garrison while the main assault pushed past the area to the Allied-held ridge.
+Following the defeat of the French units, the Allied army conducted a general advance and poured into the Hougomont area to reinforce and clear the position.